-General Fund - Expenditures exceeded revenues by \$540,844 and the School District continued to offer a full educational program.
+General Fund - Expenditures exceeded revenues by \$49,053 and the School District continued to offer a full educational program.
 New York State operating aid is tied to the growth in New York State personal income and the available funds in the state budget.
 The School District continues to maximize revenues by claiming refunds and billing for services.

-Special Aid Fund - Federal aid is expected to decrease or remain flat in upcoming years due to the receipt of the Coronavirus Response and Relief Supplemental Appropriations and American Rescue Plan funds in the current fiscal year.
-These awards are multi-year awards and once this funding ceases, federal aid is expected to decrease to pre-pandemic levels.
+Special Aid Fund - Federal aid has decreased and is expected to continue to decrease in the upcoming year due to the receipt of the Coronavirus Response and Relief Supplemental Appropriations and American Rescue Plan funds in the recent fiscal years.
+These awards are multi-year awards and this funding will cease in the upcoming fiscal year, at which point federal aid is expected to decrease to pre-pandemic levels.